 Your student completed the first semester of college.
 Congratulations!

-Second semester is an opportunity for a fresh start.
-Your student can build on their successes from last semester, but they may also need to re-evaluate and readjust based upon lessons learned.
+Second semester (or winter term, if your student's school is on the quarter system) is an opportunity for a fresh start.
+Your student can build on their successes from last fall, but they may also need to re-evaluate and readjust based upon lessons learned.

 What can I expect as my student heads toward a new semester?

-Returning to school for second semester is a very different experience from going to college for the first time.
+Returning to school after winter break is a very different experience from going to college for the first time.
 Students bring their newly-acquired wisdom and their mistakes along.
 There may be less anxiety, since they know what to expect, or anxiety may be high…since they know what to expect!

 Be prepared for mixed feelings.